Farshad-Hasanpour/react-gridizer/.github/ISSUE_TEMPLATE/bug-report.md

 <!-- ![alt text](link here) -->

 ### Reproduction Link
-Modify this [codepen](https://codesandbox.io/s/react-gridizer-bug-report-template-yeok4g?file=/src/App.js) to demonstrate the problem clearly, just fork it and paste the resulting codepen in your issue.
+Modify this [Codepen](https://codesandbox.io/s/react-gridizer-bug-report-template-yeok4g?file=/src/App.js) to demonstrate the problem clearly, just fork it and paste the resulting Codepen into your issue.
 Please make sure this is a minimal example, containing only the minimum necessary code.